Hunter S. Thompson: Persona

-Thompson often used a blend of fiction and fact when portraying himself in his writing, too, sometimes using the name Raoul Duke as an author surrogate whom he generally described as a callous, erratic, self-destructive journalist who constantly drank alcohol and took hallucinogenic drugs.
-Fantasizing about causing bodily harm to others was also a characteristic in his work used to comedic effect and an example of his brand of humor.
+Thompson often used a blend of fiction and fact when portraying himself in his writing, too, sometimes using the name Raoul Duke as an author surrogate, whom he generally described as a callous, erratic, self-destructive journalist, constantly drinking and taking hallucinogens.
+In the early 1980s, Wenner spoke with Thompson about his alcoholism and addiction to cocaine, and offered to pay for drug treatment.
+"Hunter was polite and firm;" Wenner wrote in 2022.
+"He had thought about it and didn't feel he could or would change.
+He felt that [his drug abuse] was a key to his talent.
+He said that if he didn't do drugs, he would have the mind of an accountant.
+The abuse was already taking a toll on his gifts....
+It was just too late, and he knew it."

-In the late 1960s, Thompson acquired the title of "Doctor" from the Universal Life Church.
+In the late 1960s, Thompson acquired the title of "Doctor" from the Church of the New Truth.

 A number of critics have commented that as he grew older, the line that distinguished Thompson from his literary self became increasingly blurred.
 Thompson admitted during a 1978 BBC interview that he sometimes felt pressured to live up to the fictional self that he had created, adding, "I'm never sure which one people expect me to be.
-Very often, they conflict — most often, as a matter of fact. ...
+Very often, they conflict—most often, as a matter of fact. ...
 I'm leading a normal life and right alongside me there is this myth, and it is growing and mushrooming and getting more and more warped.
 When I get invited to, say, speak at universities, I'm not sure if they are inviting Duke or Thompson.
 I'm not sure who to be."

 Thompson's writing style and eccentric persona gave him a cult following in both literary and drug circles, and his cult status expanded into broader areas after being portrayed three times in major motion pictures.
 Hence, both his writing style and persona have been widely imitated, and his likeness has even become a popular costume choice for Halloween.